drasolka/gradle/subprojects/docs/src/docs/release/notes.md

 In other news, the [Gradle daemon](userguide/gradle_daemon.html) has become self-aware.
 Not in the AI sense, sadly, but you will find the daemon to be much more **robust and resource-efficient** now because it monitors its memory usage.
 It's much less likely that you will need to manually kill daemons.

+Talking about the daemon process, a security vulnerability has been patched concerning the daemon-client communication.
+For the details read the corresponding section below.

 There are several other quality-of-life improvements for various users, including **IntelliJ IDEA support for Play framework projects**, and a fix that makes authoring plugins easier.
 In addition, we mentioned in our 2.13 release notes that **composite build support** is coming in Buildship 2.0.
 This amazing new feature will require Gradle 2.14 as a minimum version.

 Finally, it's time to start preparing for the departure of an old friend.
 Gradle 2.14 sees the **deprecation of Java 6**.
 It has been with us a long time now, reaching its official End of Life in 2013.
 You will still be able to use Java 6 with Gradle 2.14 and future versions, but you won't be able to run Gradle 3.0 on it.